 Imagine Apulia in Italy!
 Nice weather, good food, an abundance of beach.
 But home of blackened Melodic Death Metal with a Viking touch?
-Sounds kind of strange, but … yeah.
-Some of that is indeed to be found there.
+Sounds kind of strange.
+But some of that is indeed to be found there.

-Vinterblot joins us from Bari, the beautiful coastal city way down in the South towards the heel of the boot.
-And they just unleashed their newest full length record Realms of the Untold this early 2016.
+Vinterblot join us from Bari, the beautiful coastal city way down in the South towards the heel of the boot.
+And they just unleashed their newest full-length record Realms of the Untold this early 2016.
 Looks like their Teutonic ancestors from long ago are still in their blood and genes somehow.
 Hence the proverbial and brutal fury they let loose on this record.

 Reminiscent to bands like NordWitch for style and Amon Amarth for content, they now managed to distinguish themselves.
 And get to their own brand of metal.
-Looks like the Viking part has been pushed way back and is now mostly replaced by a more or less blackened melodeath style.
-What really strikes me is their no-nonsense, bare bones tune that gives you this raw impression of being on scene at once!
+Looks like the Viking part has been pushed way back and is now mostly replaced by a more or less blackened Melodic Death Metal style.
+What really strikes me is their no-nonsense, bare-bones tune that gives you this raw impression of being on stage at once!
 And I like it.
 WYHIWYG – What you hear is what you get!
 No kidding.

 Unveiling the Night’s Curtain greets you with a very strong taste of Batushka, not quite the same tune and no chanting, of course.
 But still close enough in a way.
 This is Black Metal played the old fashion, just perfect.